BRAND VISUAL IDENTITY

 H EVENTS - AUSTRALIA

-Commencing with one community running event in 1994, this family-run event company now organises and hosts a calendar of eight major sporting festivals, comprising more than 50 individual races.
-It was imperative for H Events to be clearly identified as the entity that powered their events, while complementing, not competing, with each event's individual branding, and the branding of sponsors.
+Commencing with one community running event in 1994, H Events now organises eight major sporting festivals, comprising circa 55 individual races, and attracting more than 25,000 competitors every year.
+Their distinctive H marque had been in use since the company's inception, however over time it had been modified for use on various applications and inconsistencies had crept in.
+It was time for a reset.
+While it is imperative for H Events to be clearly identified as the entity that powered their events, their logo has to complement not compete, with each event's individual branding, and the branding of event sponsors.

 JOBNET.COM.MM - MYANMAR